I KNOW, WE HATE WAITING TOO.. โ ๏ธ

 - Rat production / breeding has slowed down naturally due to the slowing down of sales, which is a slower turnover rate for rats leaving our rattery.
 If this is the case, we know it's frustrating.
 Please be patient and check back regularly.

 - Genders can never be guaranteed.
 Certain genders are claimed faster than others.
 It's first come, first served.
-That's why it's important to fill out our adoption form.
-(You will not have first pick if you do not fill out an application.)
+That's why it's important to fill out our waiting list and eventually, adoption form.

 - Outside of our own production / breeding, which sometimes goes to producing more feeders than anything, we might be low on surenders to adopt out (with no adult rats available otherwise.)
 You can always wait on pregnant breeding does to give birth, but sometimes we reduce our breeding females down to only two litters at a time.